gopheracademy/gopheracademy-web/content/composable-pipelines-pattern.md

 * We made the function's incoming and outgoing channels into struct fields.
 * We also created convenience methods for the "out-ports", that returns ready-made channels so that we can use the familiar single-assignment syntax to plug those channels into "inport" struct fields to set up our data flow network using single-assignment syntax.

-So, what did we achieve by that?
+And, what did we achieve by that?
 Well, certainly in technical terms not much more than the normal Go generator pattern shown earlier.

-Still, the author's opinion is that the struct-based approach makes the network-definition code a bit clearer and more intuitive to work with, especially when the number of processes and connections grow.
+Still, the author things that the struct-based approach makes the network-definition code a bit clearer and more intuitive to work with, especially when the number of processes and connections grow.

-In the above example we had a tiny workflow, just consisting of three components, so that the network definition code consisted of just a small fraction of the main program's code.
-But imagine when we get into tens of, or even over a hundred components (which is not uncommon in bioinformatics use cases).
+In the above example we had a tiny workflow just consisting of three components, so that the network definition code consisted of just a small fraction of the main program's code.
+But imagine when we get into tens of, or even over a hundred components, which is not uncommon in bioinformatics use cases.
 Then it will certainly help to have a syntax that is as clear and self-documentary as possible.

-Finally, after writing the glow proof-of-concept library, the author also realized various intermediate forms between the generator pattern and the struct based pattern above that would also accomplish the same thing.
+Finally, after writing the glow proof-of-concept library, the author realized various intermediate forms between the generator pattern and the struct based pattern above that would also accomplish the same thing.
-Those might be a topic for another blog post, but the two examples above should at least show two rather different ways of achieving the same thing.
+Those might be a topic for another post, but the two examples above should at least show two rather different ways of achieving the same thing.

-It is the hope that this post can at least spark some discussion and further exploration of patterns for truly component-oriented concurrent code in Go!
+Finally, hopefully this post can at least spark some discussion and further exploration of patterns for truly component-oriented concurrent code in Go!